vandenoever/odfautotests/doc/01_introduction.md

         </text:p>
       </office:text>
     </input>
-    <output type="zip"> ➄
+    <output type="odt1.0 odt1.1 odt1.2 odt1.2ext"> ➃
       <file path="content.xml">
-        <xpath expr="count(//text:chapter[ancestor::text:p]) = 1"/> ➅
+        <xpath expr="count(//text:chapter[ancestor::text:p]) = 1"/> ➄
-        <xpath expr="count(//text:chapter) = 1"/>                ➆
+        <xpath expr="count(//text:chapter) = 1"/>                ➅
-        <xpath expr="//text:chapter/@text:display = 'name'"/>    ➇
+        <xpath expr="//text:chapter/@text:display = 'name'"/>    ➆
-        <xpath expr="//text:chapter/@text:outline-level = '1'"/> ➈
+        <xpath expr="//text:chapter/@text:outline-level = '1'"/> ➇
       </file>
     </output>
+    <pdf/> ➈
   </test>
 </documenttests>
 ```
 This test contains a number of parts:
 ```
  ➀.
 The document element <documenttests/> can contain multiple tests ➁.
-The created document should be an ODF 1.2 text document ➂.
 The name of the test is 'chapter'
- ➃.
-The fragment from which the document is created
+ ➂.
+The created document should be an ODF 1.2 text document ➃.
+The ODF programs should save the document back in any packaged odt format.
  ➄.
-The ODF programs should save the document back in the usual ZIP format (PDF is also possible) ➅.
-After loading and saving, there should still be one <text:chapter/> in a paragraph ➆  And there should be only one <text:chapter/> in the whole of `content.xml` ➇  The attribute 'text:display' should still have value 'name' ➈  And the attribute 'text:outline-level' should still have the value '1'
+After loading and saving, there should still be one <text:chapter/> in a paragraph ➅  And there should be only one <text:chapter/> in the whole of `content.xml` ➆  The attribute 'text:display' should still have value 'name' ➇  And the attribute 'text:outline-level' should still have the value '1' ➈  Create pdf outputs for visual inspection
 ```

 ## Performing the test